Record number of entries and an incredible list of Finalists for the International Loyalty Awards 2022 - Loyalty Magazine

 - Tesco Clubcard – Tesco

-- Pointspay – Loylogic with Loylogic
+- Pointspay – Loylogic

 - The Academy Loyalty Program – Barry’s with Session M